winitzki/chymyst-book/chymyst-core.md

 There are two kinds of tasks that `Chymyst Core` performs concurrently:

-- running reactions
+- running reactions;
-- emitting new molecules and deciding which reactions will run next
+- emitting new molecules and deciding which reactions will run next.

 Each RS is a local value and is separate from all other RSs.
-So, in principle all RSs can perform their tasks fully concurrently and independently from each other.
+So, if enough CPU cores are available, all RSs can perform their tasks fully concurrently and independently from each other.

 In practice, there are situations where we need to force certain reactions to run on certain threads.
 For example, user interface (UI) programming frameworks typically allocate one thread for all UI-related operations, such as updating the screen or receiving callbacks from user interactions.